vrgarlapati/Garlapati_AIT580/docs/_posts/2022-05-08-anaysis-using-count-function.markdown

 Observation: EQUIFAX, INC., TRANSUNION INTERMEDIATE HOLDINGS, INC., Experian Information Solutions Inc., stands in the top 3 spots in the number game of recording complaints.
 It can be seen from the graph that there is more than 250% decrease in recording the complaints with the next highest, i.e., Bank of America which has 112k complaints.

-6. Check how did the companies respond to their customer’s complaints.
+6.Check how did the companies respond to their customer’s complaints.

 Code: